* This is the Consumer Version. *

 Plaques can grow into the opening (lumen) of the artery, gradually causing it to narrow.
 When atherosclerosis narrows an artery, tissues supplied by the artery may not receive enough blood and oxygen.
 Plaques also can grow into the wall of the artery, where they do not block blood flow.
 Both kinds of plaques can split open (rupture), exposing the material within to the bloodstream.
 This material triggers blood clot formation.
 These blood clots can suddenly block all blood flow through the artery, which is the main cause of a heart attack or stroke.
 Sometimes these blood clots break off, travel through the bloodstream, and block an artery elsewhere in the body.
 Similarly, pieces of the plaque can break off and travel through the bloodstream and block an artery elsewhere.

-Some risk factors for atherosclerosis can be modified (see Overview of Coronary Artery Disease : Prevention).
+Some risk factors for atherosclerosis can be modified (see page Overview of Coronary Artery Disease : Prevention).
 These factors include tobacco use, high levels of cholesterol in the blood, high blood pressure, diabetes, obesity, physical inactivity, and diet.
 Dietary factors include low daily consumption of fruits and vegetables and other than moderate alcohol consumption (that is, none or too much).

 Risk factors that cannot be modified include having a family history of early atherosclerosis (that is, having a close relative who developed the disease before age 55 for men and before age 65 for women), advancing age, and male sex.
 Men have a higher risk than women, although women who have coronary artery disease are more likely to die than men who have the disease.